realmagicgreen/magicgreen-jekyll/_posts/2018-05-04-apparel-brands-go-green.md

 About 33% of those who don't regularly consider sustainability in their apparel purchases said they didn't buy sustainable because it wasn't available where they shop and 28% said they didn't even know where to purchase eco/sustainable clothing.

 >"The data is showing a strong interest in eco/sustainable apparel.
-This represents a growth opportunity, especially if manufacturers and retailers make it easier to find," said Christine Nardi Diette, group president, Ryan Partnership Chicago.
+This represents a growth opportunity, especially if manufacturers and retailers make it easier to find," _Christine Nardi Diette, group president, Ryan Partnership Chicago._

 When shoppers do buy eco/sustainable, 57% said they became aware of eco-attributes through product tags, while 37% credited in-store information.
 Fewer than one in four use digital means to seek out eco/sustainable information through online search (23%) and brand websites (22%).

 Notably, 61% of shoppers expressed interest in an Apparel Sustainability Rating or Index.
 One consumer said,

->"It would be a tipping point if I were choosing between two products of similar price and quality or might persuade me to buy the more expensive product."
+>"It would be a tipping point if I were choosing between two products of similar price and quality or might persuade me to buy the more expensive product." _Christine Nardi Diette_

 Diette points out that eco/organic food, personal care and cleaning products have already overcome this eco-awareness hurdle.

->"We believe sustainable apparel may be next if the industry can pull together with a similar effort to better market the category," Diette said.
+>"We believe sustainable apparel may be next if the industry can pull together with a similar effort to better market the category," _Christine Nardi Diette_

 The survey shows that shoppers seek eco-conscious apparel at mainstream retailers where they shop, suggesting those products represent an immediate growth opportunity for all apparel retailers, not just niche shops.

 >"We believe there's a case to be made for more consistent and impactful eco-apparel product labeling and compelling point-of-sale signage.
-A 'store-within-a-store' concept for this category could significantly increase shopper perception of availability as well, eliminating a major barrier to purchase," Diette said.
+A 'store-within-a-store' concept for this category could significantly increase shopper perception of availability as well, eliminating a major barrier to purchase," _Christine Nardi Diette_

 Also, the report revealed eco-conscious consumers aren't willing to trade fit or durability, and rank a number of "sustainable" factors at the same level of importance in their purchase decision, such as "fun" and "fashionable."
 With the growing availability of a range of stylish yet sustainable apparel options, today's shoppers can have it all – if they can find it.